MiniZinc/libminizinc/docs/en/modelling2.rst

 .. code-block:: bash

-  $ minizinc --solver gecode --all-solutions jobshop.mzn jobshop.dzn
+  $ minizinc --solver gecode --all-solutions jobshop.mzn jdata.dzn

 For this problem there are 3,444,375 optimal solutions.
 In the MiniZinc IDE, you can select "User-defined behavior" in the configuration editor and uncheck the option "Stop after this many solutions" in order to display all solutions of this satisfaction problem.